 I give away lots of books to people I come across, believing God gives me divine appointments every day.
 I often used to wish I had just the right book to give to kids.
-Since Heaven for Kids came out two years ago, I’ve written Wait Until Then and Tell Me about Heaven.
+Since Heaven for Kids came out two years ago, I’ve written Wait Until Then [now out of print] and Tell Me about Heaven.
 Although I could give teenagers The Ishbane Conspiracy, written with my daughters, and many of my other books too, until Heaven for Kids I didn’t have anything to give pre-teens.

 The day the first shipment of Heaven for Kids was delivered, Nanci and I drove to someone’s house that we’d never been to before or since.
 When we pulled up, outside the house next door a boy about ten years old was sitting on the curb.
 His head hung, and he looked miserable.
 I walked over to him and said, “Nice day, huh?”